GeorgeDavila/OpenCV_Various/README.md

 # OpenCV_Various
-Variety of OpenCV Codes, scripts, and snippets I made
+Variety of OpenCV Codes.
+All made by me if included in this repo.
+Each directory = different project.

 # The Directories
 ## OpenCV_TotalAccess